WebBreacher/WhatsMyName/README.md

 2. Authors - The people that have contributed to this project
 3. Sites - This is the main data

-Within the "sites" elements, the format is as follows:
+Within the "sites" elements, the format is as follows (with several parameters being optional):

 ```json
      ...